dart-lang/site-www/src/content/language/macros.md

 Dart macros are a *static* metaprogramming, or code generation, solution.
-Unlike *runtime* code generation solutions (like [build_runner][]), macros are fully integrated into the Dart language and executed by the compiler.
+Unlike *runtime* code generation solutions (like [build_runner][]), macros are fully integrated into the Dart language and executed automatically in the background by Dart tools.
 This makes macros much more efficient than relying on an secondary tool:

 - **Nothing extra to run**;
- simply call `dart ` / `flutter run <your app>` and the macro builds with your code.
+ macros build in real-time as you write your code.
 - **No duplicated work** or constant recompiling hurting performance;
  all the building and code generation happen directly in the compiler, automatically.